Federal Employee EEO and Civil Service Firm Protecting Your Rights

 Wide experience in federal employment law

-Representation of federal employees before Agency deciding officials, EEOC, MSPB, and NLRB as a partner of Bates & Baum,
+Represened federal employees before Agency deciding officials, EEOC, MSPB, and NLRB and federal court during practice at the firm of Bates & Baum;

 No charge is made for the telephone discussion but a fee is charged for an office consultation which is a necessary step prior to being retained.

 Upon an office consultation he reviews the case documents with the potential Client and gauges the merits of the case based on what is presented.
 If both are satisfied with the review, he will explore with the potential Client whether a fee agreement suitable to both can be reached.